5pointai/meter_reader_docs/docs/index.md

 ## Overview

 The Meter Reading OCR API allows you to extract meter readings and serial numbers from images of meter displays.
-The API accepts images in base64 format and returns the bounding box values, OCR of the meter display screen, and serial number.
+The API accepts image uploaded as a multi-part file and returns the bounding box values, OCR of the meter display screen, and serial number.

 ## Base URL